darktjm/auis/README.md

   - This is minor, but my coding rules differ from AndrewCoding.ez in the following ways:

     - Never use unlink; use remove instead.
+Yes, unlink is technically safer than remove, since it doesn't remove directories, but remove isn't recursive, so removing an empty directory won't hurt anyone.
 In fact, anything in c89 should be preferred over "POSIX".
 Also, only the open Single UNIX specification should be followed, not POSIX (opposite of AndrewCoding.ez).
 Note that raise() is POSIX standard, but is so rarely used by real programs that maybe kill() is better.
-In general, I indent to rid this code of many portability macros, as the only systems that diverge are too old for me to care about.
+In general, I intend to rid this code of many portability macros, as the only systems that diverge are too old for me to care about.

     - Never use a BSD function unless it's in Single UNIX (yes, Single UNIX was around at the time of AUIS, but named X/Open instead)